What do Lymond and Marthe look like?

 Realising it must have taken considerable practice he calculates her age – with evident surprise – and reflects on her intellect, political acumen, kind heart, and that Ascham thought her worthy of teaching.
 How she was now exceeding even Kate’s achievements, with promise of much more to come.

-No longer automatically thinking of her as the child she was, he starts to finally give himself time to see what Chancellor and Ludo and others are so admiring of, and suddenly, without warning, the viel is lifted and he sees her physical beauty as well, perhaps properly for the first time, and in an instant all these threads combine.
+No longer automatically thinking of her as the child she was, he starts to finally give himself time to see what Chancellor and Ludo and others are so admiring of, and suddenly, without warning, the veil is lifted and he sees her physical beauty as well, perhaps properly for the first time, and in an instant all these threads combine.
 Her lips…..

 And deep within him, missing its accustomed tread, his heart paused, and gave one single stroke, as if on an anvil.